macourtney/drift/README.md

 migration files.
 Drift will detect which migration files need to be run and run them as appropriate.

+Migration files must contain an `up` and `down` function in which you can perform the migration using your prefered database library.

 ## Usage

 To use Drift you'll need to add drift to your Leiningen